fastai/jb-nbdev/README.md

 TODO:

-1. Create a script for the build
+- [x] Create a script for the build
-2. Propagate nbdev comments/flags into metadata recognized by jupyterbook (ex: Show//Hide Cells)
+- [x] Propagate nbdev comments/flags into metadata recognized by jupyterbook (ex: Show//Hide Cells)
-3. Looks like certain things are lost like the auto-linking?
+- [] Looks like certain things are lost like the auto-linking?
 Probably need to do some kind of post-processing
-4. ...
+- [] Get initial feedback before diving further